Dynatrace/demo-opentelemetry-patterns/docs/scenario8.md

 ## Verify Debug Data in Collector Output

-View the collector terminal window and verify two things:
+View the collector terminal window and verify that there is absolutely no record of the offending line in the collector logs:

 * `user.tier` piece has been rewritten to `userTier`